#1 Ranked Children’s Hospital by U.S. News & World Report

 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

 Watch more videos from Boston Children's

-In hip dysplasia, the socket (acetabulum) is too shallow and/or the ligaments too loose—allowing the ball of the thigh bone (femoral head) to slip partially or completely in and out of the hip socket.
-The risk for hip dysplasia and hip instability increases with any situation that stretches the baby’s hip ligaments (an issue of stability) or causes her legs and hips to be positioned so that the ball of the thigh bone slips out of the hip socket (an issue of shape).
-The risk is higher for:
+In hip dysplasia, the socket (acetabulum) is too shallow and the ligaments too loose, allowing the ball of the thigh bone (femoral head) to slip partially or completely in and out of the hip socket.
+The risk for hip dysplasia and hip instability increases with any situation that stretches the baby’s hip ligaments (an issue of stability) or causes the legs and hips to be positioned so that the ball of the thigh bone slips out of the hip socket (an issue of shape).

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”